Last Updated on

 - You see your daughter’s smile and interpret this as meaningful. (small meaning, situational meaning, personal meaning, interpretation of the situation)

-- Phenomenon in life of individual
+- Phenomenon in the life of an individual

 - Goes through the (subjective) lens of the individual